 This strategy offers store managers freedom of purchase, to meet the specific needs of their customers.
 Two podiums are organised every year to present the fall-winter and spring-summer collections.
 These bring together all store and country managers, managers of the different métiers, as well as designers, to present all collections to the sales teams, who are thus responsible for compiling their own collections and making their store unique, with a special mix of products.
-This freedom means that in each country the Group's customers are presented with a diversified and unique mix of products and the House's new references, chosen, to best meet local expectations and dedicated to the elegance of its customers.
+This freedom means that in each country the Group's customers are presented with a diversified and unique mix of products resulting from this flurry of creativity, blending emblematic products and the House's new references, chosen, to best meet local expectations and dedicated to the elegance of its customers.